Joshua Meissner - Portfolio Website Documentation

 Layouts are HTML templates that define the structure of different page types.
 They use Liquid templating to include dynamic content:

-: The base layout that defines the overall HTML structure- Includes the
+default.html: The base layout that defines the overall HTML structure- Includes the

-components - Wraps content in standard page structure
+head.html,header.html, andfooter.htmlcomponents - Wraps content in standard page structure

 - Includes the

-: A special layout that compresses HTML output- Used as the parent for
+compress.html: A special layout that compresses HTML output- Used as the parent for

-- Reduces file size by removing whitespace
+default.html - Reduces file size by removing whitespace

 - Used as the parent for

-: Extends default layout for basic pages- Used for general content pages like homepage and about page
+page.html: Extends default layout for basic pages- Used for general content pages like homepage and about page

-: Extends page layout for project display- Specialized template for displaying project content
+project.html: Extends page layout for project display- Specialized template for displaying project content

 - Adds appropriate heading and content structure

-: Extends default layout for blog posts (if used)- Includes metadata like date and author
+post.html: Extends default layout for blog posts (if used)- Includes metadata like date and author

 4. Includes

-directory contains HTML snippets that are reused across the site:
+The _includes directory contains HTML snippets that are reused across the site:

 5. Collections

-Custom content types are defined as collections, with _projects
+Custom content types are defined as collections, with _projects being the main collection:

-Projects Collection (_projects
+Projects Collection (_projects)

 Each project is defined in its own Markdown file with: